The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 And I think Iran will likely kick out [International Atomic Energy Agency] inspectors and try to manufacture highly enriched uranium for weapons in the centrifuge plants.
 So even in the most optimistic case that this attack is highly successful, a centrifuge program can be reconstituted in a more survivable form relatively quickly.

 One option then, is what euphemistically called mowing the grass, i.e., conducting repeat strikes on Iran.
-But the idea that the attacks are going to work indefinitely, that you’re always going to know where everything is, you’re always going to be able to destroy everything—that is, I think, the height of wishful thinking.
+But the idea that the attacks are going to work indefinitely, that you’re always going to know where everything is, that you’re always going to be able to destroy everything—that is, I think, the height of wishful thinking.

 Or you invade Iran, and you occupy the country.
 Fundamentally, the only way I think you can absolutely guarantee the Iranians never get a nuclear weapon is by occupying the country indefinitely.
 Israel clearly doesn’t have the will or the capabilities to do that.
 The United States, I think, has very clearly learned its lesson in terms of occupying other countries, and I don’t think there is any appetite in the United States to do that.
 And quite rightly; I think it would be a catastrophe trying to invade and occupy Iran.